 Each of these attribute values are on relatively different scales; age would have a minimum and maximum value that is quite different than the minimum and maximum of income.
 These differences in magnitude tend to directly influence the modeling process.
 Generally, features on a larger scale will have a greater effect on the fit of the model and larger magnitude attributes will tend to be more important and the effect of the smaller magnitude features will be lost.

 Feature scaling allows us to normalize the values of each attribute and put them on scales of similar magnitudes which help mitigate the problems during modeling.
-Scaling can be done several ways, but the most common techniques are transforming values into a range between 0 and 1, or a process called standardization which removes the mean and scales to unit variance – this is the same way we would derive a z-score, which you can learn more about here.
+Scaling can be done several ways, but the most common techniques are transforming values into a range between 0 and 1, or a process called standardization which removes the mean and scales to unit variance – this is the same way we would derive a z-score.

 Let’s look at the procedure and see how it affects the accuracy of our model.